-14.2.12.14 <max-obs-GLS-approx-extreme-outliers>
+14.2.13.14 <max-obs-GLS-approx-extreme-outliers>

-Description: When trend coefficients are calculated, extremely erroneous well points (see <t-value-extreme-error>) are removed one at a time, and after each removal updated trend coefficients are calculated.
-To save time, we estimate the trend coefficients using the WLS approximation when there are more than 1000 well points available and remove as many extreme outliers as possible.
-When no more outliers are found, we recalculate trend coefficients using the GLS approximation (if there are less than 2000 well points available) and continue removing extreme outliers, and severe outliers as usual.
-The element <max-obs-GLS-approx-extreme-outliers> gives maximum number of well points that can be available in a calculation before the WLS approximation is used to remove extreme outliers.
+Description: When trend coefficients are calculated, extremely erroneous well points (see \triangle <t-value-extreme-error>) are removed one at a time, and after each removal updated trend coefficients are calculated.
+To save time, we estimate the trend coefficients using the weighted least squares approximation when there are more than 1000 well points available and remove as many extreme outliers as possible.
+When no more outliers are found, we recalculate trend coefficients using the generalized vs weighted least squares approximation (if there are less than 2000 well points available) and continue removing extreme outliers, and severe outliers as usual.
+The element <max-obs-GLS-approx-extreme-outliers> gives maximum number of well points that can be available in a calculation before the weighted least squares approximation is used to remove extreme outliers.